 An order of protection prohibiting the petitioner from contacting the victim of her harassment did not place her ‘in custody’ because the order did not subject the petitioner to a sufficient level of restraint.

-In the case of a Toyota executive manager who alleged that they were terminated on account of his employer’s sexual orientation and statements about the company’s commitment to diversity, the trial court’s grant of summary judgment in favor of defendant is: 1) reversed where sufficient evidence had been submitted to establish that prejudice was a substantial motivating factor in the termination; but 2) affirmed where plaintiff failed to raise a triable issue of material fact to support his retaliation and common law tort claim.
+In the case of a Toyota executive manager who alleged that they were terminated on account of his employer’s sexual orientation and statements about the company’s commitment to diversity, the trial court’s grant of summary judgment in favor of the defendant is: 1) reversed where sufficient evidence had been submitted to establish that prejudice was a substantial motivating factor in the termination; but 2) affirmed where plaintiff failed to raise a triable issue of material fact to support his retaliation and common law tort claim.

 In an action alleging that the LAPD violated the Fourth Amendment when they refused to release the plaintiff’s vehicle from impound until a standard 30-day holding period had elapsed following its seizure when she lent it to her unlicensed brother, the district court’s dismissal of the case is reversed where no valid reason existed for the continued impound.